ayuelgarang105/NEWS_API/README.md

 # Description

-This is an application that displays a list different news sources from around the world.the user can click on the view the articles to see more articles available on the related topic..
+This is an application that displays a list different news sources from around the world.the user can click on the check the articles to see more articles available on the related topic..

 ## User Stories
 The user would like to.... :